 He was active in international affairs, particularly in the maritime field.
 In January of 1959 he was a principal delegate to the First Assembly of the Intergovernmental Maritime Consultative Organization, and has represented the United States on four other occasions as head of the United States representation to the Maritime Safety Committee of IMCO.
 He was head of the United States delegation to the Safety of Life at Sea Convention in London in 1960, for which services he was presented the Distinguished Service Medal.
 In 1961 he was delegate to the Second Assembly meeting of IMCO.
 In addition to the above, he was president of the 1960 Sixth International Lighthouse Conference, and president of the Executive Committee of the International Association of Lighthouse Authorities.
 He was also chairman of the National Committee for Prevention of Pollution of Seas by Oil, and was designated to head the United States delegation to the 1962 conference.
 Admiral Richmond was installed in the GW Letterman Hall of Fame which was inaugurated at George Washington University in November 1959.
 He won his letter in football.
 Admiral Richmond retired effective as of June 1, 1962.

-He turned over his official duties as Commandant of the Coast Guard, to his successor, Admiral Edwin J. Roland, USCG, in a formal change-of-command ceremonies held aboard the Coast Guard Cutter CAMPBELL on the Potomac River, Washington, D. C., May 31.
+He turned over his official duties as Commandant of the Coast Guard, to his successor, Admiral Edwin J. Roland, USCG, in a formal change-of-command ceremonies held aboard the Coast Guard Cutter Campbell on the Potomac River, Washington, D. C., May 31.
 Admiral Richmond received a Gold Star in lieu of a Second Distinguished Service Medal for "exceptionally meritorious service" performed as Commandant from June 1, 1954 to May 31, 1962.
-Admiral and Mrs. Richmond, the former Gretchen C. Campbell, lived at 4105 La Junta Drive, Piedmont Mesa, Claremont, California.
+Admiral and Mrs. Richmond, the former Gretchen C., lived at Piedmont Mesa, Claremont, California.
 They had two sons, John Mason, and Alfred Carroll, Jr.

 Admiral Richmond crossed the bar on March 15 1984.
 He was buried at Arlington National Cemetery.